Tinaxe01/Tokyo-Olympics-DE/README.md

 ## Data Pipeline

 [If your project involves a data pipeline, explain its components and how data flows through the system.]

-## Contributing

-[Explain how others can contribute to your project.
-Include guidelines for bug fixes, feature development, and pull requests.]

-## License

-[Specify the license under which your project is published.]

 ---